 Landscape is not a genre of art but a medium...a medium of exchange between the human and the natural, the self and the other...Landscape is a scene meditated by culture, it is both represented and presented space, both a signifier and a signified, both frame and what a frame contains, both a real place and its simulacrum...
 W.J.T.
 MITCHELL

-My artistic practice employs both drawing and human movement to examine the convergence of sport and art.
-I make work with the aid of drawing devices that have been designed to record various outdoor pursuits, ranging from long distance cycling trips, to backcountry ski tours.
-The resulting work exists as a series of drawings, which end up being an indexical record of my travels relating to the abstract and physical facets of landscape.
-This practice engages the human body as a vehicle for expression, mark making, movement and endurance, while exploring ways nature and the landscape can potentially influence us both visually and physically.
+My artistic practice employs human movement as a means to examine the convergence of sport and art.
+The drawing, print, and artist’s book work I create is influenced by various outdoor pursuits, ranging from long distance cycling trips, to backcountry ski tours and extended treks.
+The resulting work exists as an indexical record of my travels relating to the abstract and physical facets of landscape.
+This practice engages the human body as a vehicle for expression, while exploring ways nature and the landscape can potentially influence me both visually and physically.

 My current projects focus on establishing a direct link to the concern for human conduct and natures role in affecting that conduct.
 One can argue that the natural epistemology of human activities can be conditioned by nature.
-Thus, illustrating the body's ability to operate various systems of measurement continually tracing it's relationship to the land, coexisting as both a unit of measurement and a map, a recorder of space and time.
+This further illustrates the body's ability to operate various systems of measurement tracing its relationship to the land, coexisting as both a unit of measurement and a map, a recorder of space and time.
 Given the long history of artists who have created work about nature and their environment, part of my artistic practice is simply to finding new ways to respond to nature today.